WHAT IS CROSSFIT GYMNASTICS?

 There will be overlap because most of us have skipped much needed progressions - “cart before the horse syndrome.”

-Please use lower level is unsure.
-It is much easier to move you up than down.
+Please use lower level is unsure or contact me at firstname.lastname@example.org.
+It is much easier to progress up than down.